CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 The mechanism is pretty straight forward.

-Because of your developmental trauma, your body had to deal with too much stress when you were young.
+Because of your developmental trauma history, your body had to deal with too much stress when you were young.
 Your baseline cortisol level was higher than it should have been, and you experienced too many adrenaline spikes because your environment was dangerous.
 Once your baseline level of these stress hormones gets turned up, it doesn’t settle back down without substantial and directed effort.

 You experience fear all the time.

-Since being diagnosed with CIRS, and likely long before because it takes time to obtain the diagnosis, you worry about your health.
+Since being diagnosed with CIRS, and long before because it takes time to obtain the diagnosis, you worry about your health.
 You fear all sorts of physical and social situations.
-If you’ve educated yourself about toxins in the environment, then you feel vulnerable just breathing at a gas station.
+If you’ve educated yourself about toxins in the environment, then you feel vulnerable breathing at a gas station.
 You’re afraid to drink out of a Starbucks cup, to buy food from Costco, or to eat at a restaurant.
 You were told CIRS is often diagnosed with Lyme Disease so you’re afraid to walk barefoot in the grass.

 Become aware of your fear.

-I would like you to focus your attention on your fear, rather than on whether it’s safe to walk barefoot.
-Become aware of your fear.
-And I will add something else to your list to ponder.
-Why is it that you got sick when you were exposed to mould when seas of people all around you didn’t?
+I will add something else to your list to ponder.
+Why is it that you got sick when you were exposed to mould when seas of people all around you haven’t?

 Your medical team doesn’t help you address your fear.